I have to ship something via FedEx or UPS. What do I have to do (an overview)?

 - We are required to use FedEx for ALL battery shipments.

-- Equipment containing, or shipped with, lithium batteries is regulated and requires specific packaging and labeling.
-Contact Margaret Rakas first for guidance.
+- Equipment containing (or shipped with) lithium batteries is regulated and requires specific packaging and labeling.
+The package must be properly packaged by the shipper in accordance with guidance from Margaret Rakas.

 How do I ship live plants or animals?